chraac/pico-pwm-controller/README.md

 # Pico Pwm Controller

-A PWM fan controller runs on rasperry-pico
+A PWM fan controller runs on raspberry-pico